forta-network/docs/docs/deploying.md

 Once your agent is published and picked up by a scan node, you can view the findings it generates using the [Forta Explorer](https://explorer.forta.network/).

 Congrats!
-You have created a project, developed an agent, written and run a test, and deployed it to the Forta network.
+You have created a project, developed an agent, written and run a test, and deployed it to the Forta protocol.

 We encourage you to share your agents with the [Discord community](https://discord.gg/DUju5Dh4J9) as a way to showcase your ideas or receive general feedback!
 For any questions or feedback you may have, you can find us in the [Forta Discord server](https://discord.gg/DUju5Dh4J9) as well.